-vbc /reference:Ice.dll /libpath:%ICE_HOME%\bin /reference:Printer.dll /out:server.exe Server.vb
+'''

+$ csc /reference:Ice.dll /lib:%ICE_HOME%\bin Server.cs generated\Printer.cs

+'''

-This compiles our application code and links it with the lce run time and the DLL we generated earlier.
-We assume that the ICE_HOME environment variable is set to the top-level directory containing the lce run time.
-(For example, if you have installed lce in C:\Ice, set ICE_HOME to that path.)
+This compiles both our application code and the code that was generated by the Slice compiler.
+We assume that the ICE\HOME environment variable is set to the top-level directory containing the Ice run time.
+(For example, if you have installed Ice in C:\ICE, set ICE\HOME to that path.)

-Writing and Compiling a Client in Visual Basic
+Writing and Compiling a Client in C#

-The client code, in Client.vb, looks very similar to the server.
+The client code, in Client.cs, looks very similar to the server.

 Here it is in full: